junxit/us-congress-bills-115/bill.md

   >   - **(D)** *Quality assurance* Before approving an application submitted under this section, the President, or the designee of the President, shall institute adequate policies, procedures, and internal controls to prevent waste, fraud, abuse, and program mismanagement for this program and for programs under subsections (c)(1)(B), (c)(4), and (e).
 The President shall monitor and conduct quality assurance activities on a State or Tribal government’s implementation of programs under subsections (c)(1)(B), (c)(4), and (e).
 If, after approving an application of a State or Tribal government submitted under this paragraph, the President determines that the State or Tribal government is not administering the program established by this section in a manner satisfactory to the President, the President shall withdraw the approval.
   >   - **(E)** *Audits* The Inspector General of the Department of Homeland Security shall provide for periodic audits of the programs administered by States and Tribal governments under this subsection.
   >   - **(F)** *Applicable laws* All Federal laws applicable to the management, administration, or contracting of the programs by the Federal Emergency Management Agency under this section shall be applicable to the management, administration, or contracting by a non-Federal entity under this section.
   >   - **(G)** *Report on effectiveness* Not later than 18 months after the date of enactment of this paragraph, the Inspector General of the Department of Homeland Security shall submit a report to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives on the State or Tribal government’s role to provide assistance under this section.
-The report shall contain an assessment of the effectiveness of the State or Tribal government’s role to provide assistance under this section, including—
+The report shall contain an assessment of the effectiveness of the State or Tribal government’s role to provide in providing assistance under this section, including—
   >     - **(i)** whether the State or Tribal government’s role helped to improve the general speed of disaster recovery;
   >     - **(ii)** whether the State or Tribal government providing assistance under this section had the capacity to administer this section; and
   >     - **(iii)** recommendations for changes to improve the program if the State or Tribal government’s role to administer the programs should be continued.
-  >   - **(H)** *Report on incentives* Not later than 12 months after the date of enactment of this paragraph, the Administrator of the Federal Emergency Management Agency shall submit a report to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives on a proposed incentive structure for awards made under this section to encourage participation by eligible States and to potentially add cost-share requirements that are reasonable to support increased State management according to this section.
+  >   - **(H)** *Report on incentives* Not later than 12 months after the date of enactment of this paragraph, the Administrator of the Federal Emergency Management Agency shall submit a report to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives on a proposed incentive structure for awards made under this section to encourage participation by eligible States and Tribal governments and to potentially add cost-share requirements that are reasonable to support increased State management by States and Tribal governments according to this section.
-  >   - **(I)** *Prohibition* The President may not condition the provision of Federal assistance under this Act by a State or Tribal government requesting a grant under this section.
+  >   - **(I)** *Prohibition* The President may not condition the provision of Federal assistance under this Act by on a State or Tribal government requesting a grant under this section.
   >   - **(J)** *Miscellaneous*
-  >     - **(i)** *Notice and comment* The Administrator of the Federal Emergency Management Agency may waive notice and comment rulemaking, if the Administrator determines doing so is necessary to expeditiously implement this section, and may carry out this section as a pilot program until such regulations are promulgated.
+  >     - **(i)** *Notice and comment* The Administrator of the Federal Emergency Management Agency may waive notice and comment rulemaking with respect to rules to carry out this section, if the Administrator determines doing so is necessary to expeditiously implement this section, and may carry out this section as a pilot program until such regulations are promulgated.
   >     - **(ii)** *Final Rule* Not later than 2 years after the date of enactment of this paragraph, the Administrator of the Federal Emergency Management Agency shall issue final regulations to implement this subsection as amended by the Disaster Recovery Reform Act of 2018.
   >     - **(iii)** *Waiver and expiration* The authority under clause (i) and any pilot program implemented pursuant to such clause shall expire 2 years after the date of enactment of this paragraph or upon issuance of final regulations pursuant to clause (ii), whichever occurs sooner.

 ## § 12.
 Assistance to individuals and households

-Section 408(h) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+- **(a)** *In general* Section 408(h) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5174(h)) is amended—
   - **(1)** in paragraph (1), by inserting “, excluding financial assistance to rent alternate housing accommodations under subsection (c)(1)(A)(i) and financial assistance to address other needs under subsection (e)” after “disaster”;
   - **(2)** by redesignating paragraph (2) as paragraph (3);
   - **(3)** by inserting after paragraph (1) the following:
     > - **(2)** *Other needs assistance* The maximum financial assistance any individual or household may receive under subsection (e) shall be equivalent to the amount set forth in paragraph (1) with respect to a single major disaster.

   - **(4)** in paragraph (3), as so redesignated, by striking “paragraph (1)” and inserting “paragraphs (1) and (2)”; and
   - **(5)** by inserting after paragraph (3), as so redesignated, the following:
     > - **(4)** *Exclusion of necessary expenses for individuals with disabilities*
     >   - **(A)** *In general* The maximum amount of assistance established under paragraph (1) shall exclude expenses to repair or replace damaged accessibility-related improvements under paragraphs (2), (3), and (4) of subsection (c) for individuals with disabilities.
     >   - **(B)** *Other needs assistance* The maximum amount of assistance established under paragraph (2) shall exclude expenses to repair or replace accessibility-related personal property under subsection (e)(2) for individuals with disabilities.

+- **(b)** *Applicability* The amendments made by subsection (a) shall apply to any major disaster or emergency declared by the President under section 401 or 501, respectively, of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+5170, 5191) on or after the date of enactment of this Act.

 ## § 13.
 Multifamily lease and repair assistance